Ferdi265/pipectl/README.md

   -i, --in      write stdin to an open pipe
-  -n, --name N  use a pipe with a custom name instead of the default -f, --force   force create a pipe even if one already exists
+  -n, --name N  use a pipe with a custom name instead of the default -f, --force   force create a pipe even if one already exists -l, --lock    use flock(2) to synchronize writes to the pipe
 ```

 ## Dependencies